 6. Peter Lougheed Provincial Park

 Claim to Fame: The Jewel of Kananaskis Country has tall peaks, glaciers, turquoise alpine lakes, and extensive hiking trails.
+(Update: You will need to purchase a day/annual Kananaskis Conservation Pass to visit Kananaskis as of June 1, 2021.)

 Summer Activities: Camp at one of several spacious, treed campgrounds; hike in to a backcountry campground; hike to summits, lakes, or waterfalls; paddle Upper or Lower Kananaskis Lakes; fish for rainbow trout, cutthroat, brook trout, and bull trout (note that cutthroat and bull trout are catch and release!); mountain bike or bike the Peter Lougheed paved trails; stargaze; check out the exhibits and interpretive programs at the Peter Lougheed Visitor Centre; or attend an awesome evening performance at Elkwood Amphitheatre.